skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > Toten -- The Chasm of the Dead.

 The next day they continue their journey east.
-On the way they intrude on the territory of an Ettin and are obliged to kill it.
+On the way they intrude on the territory of an ettin and are obliged to kill it.
 It is a quick fight but the smell gives them something to complain about for a while.